-- Direct property portfolio - Dexus owns, develops, manages and trades Australian office and industrial property; and
+- Direct property portfolio - Dexus owns, develops, manages and trades Australian office and industrial properties; and

-- Third party property funds management - Dexus transacts, develops, and manages Australian office, industrial and retail property on behalf of third party capital partners.
+- Third party property funds management - Dexus transacts, develops, and manages Australian office, industrial, retail and healthcare properties on behalf of third-party capital partners.

 Why Dexus collects personal information

-The purposes for which Dexus uses personal information depends on the dealings you may have with us, and these purposes may differ for tenants, investors, customers and service providers.
+The purposes for which Dexus uses personal information depends on the dealings you may have with us, and these purposes may differ for tenants, investors, visitors, customers service providers and job applicants.